biography.

 Picture

-Nathan Zgonc is currently the Principal Trombone of the Vancouver Symphony Orchestra.
-Before this appointment, Mr. Zgonc played Principal trombone in the Utah Symphony and Opera, Principal trombone in the Sarasota Orchestra, Principal and Second trombone in the San Antonio Symphony, and trombone in the United States Navy Band and the Oregon Symphony.
+Nathan Zgonc is currently the Acting Principal of the Atlanta Symphony and holds the Associate Principal Second/Utility Trombone chair since the 2011 season.
+Before this appointment, Mr. Zgonc played Principal trombone in the Vancouver Symphony, Principal trombone in the Utah Symphony and Opera, Principal trombone in the Sarasota Orchestra, Principal and Second trombone in the San Antonio Symphony, and trombone in the United States Navy Band and the Oregon Symphony.

-In 2009, he spent the Summer as the Principal Trombone with the Seattle Symphony for Wagner's Ring Cycle.
-He has also performed with the San Francisco Symphony, the Cincinnati Symphony, the Atlanta Symphony, the National Symphony Orchestra, the Houston Symphony, Tanglewood, Music Academy of the West, and the Aspen Music Festival.
-He was also a finalist for Assistant Principal Trombone of the New York Philharmonic in Summer 2009.
+In 2013 and 2009, he spent the Summer as the Principal Trombone with the Seattle Opera for Wagner's Ring Cycle.
+He has also performed with the New York Philharmonic, Boston Symphony, Chicago Symphony, San Francisco Symphony, Cincinnati Symphony, National Symphony Orchestra, Baltimore Symphony, Houston Symphony, Tanglewood, Music Academy of the West, and the Aspen Music Festival.

 Nathan has received numerous awards including Special Prizewinner at the Budapest International Trombone Competition and First place at the Zellmer, Frank Smith Memorial, and Robert Marsteller Solo Competitions.

-Originally from Fairview, Oregon, Mr. Zgonc earned his education at Indiana University, San Francisco Conservatory, and the Manhattan School of Music.
-He is featured on recordings with the San Francisco Symphony, Atlanta Symphony, Oregon Symphony, US Navy Band, and Seattle Symphony.
+Originally from Fairview, Oregon, Mr. Zgonc earned his education at Indiana University, San Francisco Conservatory, and Manhattan School of Music.
+He is featured on recordings with the Atlanta Symphony, Vancouver Symphony, San Francisco Symphony, Atlanta Symphony, Oregon Symphony, US Navy Band, and Seattle Symphony and Opera.

-Nathan spends his time off with his wife, Karen, and their two year old son, Jason.
+Nathan spends his time off with his wife, Karen, and their two sons, Jason and Tristan.

 Current Position: